fosho0512/fosho_homepage/replit.md

 # Overview

 This is a Korean hospital marketing agency website called "포쇼마케팅" (FOSHO Marketing) that provides specialized marketing services for hospitals and medical practices.
-The application is a full-stack web solution featuring a modern React frontend with a comprehensive landing page showcasing services, success stories, and a contact form system.
-The backend handles contact form submissions and provides a RESTful API for managing inquiries.
+The application has been restructured for Vercel deployment, featuring a modern React frontend with a comprehensive landing page showcasing services, success stories, and a contact form system.
+The backend uses Vercel serverless functions to handle contact form submissions and API requests.

+**Recent Changes (2025-08-19)**: Restructured entire project for Vercel deployment by moving all necessary files into the client folder, converting Express.js APIs to Vercel serverless functions, and setting up proper build configuration for static site deployment.

 # User Preferences